imzqqq/chat/website/spec/content/client-server-api/modules/end_to_end_encryption.md

 signed by that key, as described in [Signing JSON](/appendices/#signing-json).

-One-time keys are also uploaded to the homeserver using the [`/keys/upload`](/client-server-api/#post_matrixclientv3keysupload) API.
+One-time and fallback keys are also uploaded to the homeserver using the [`/keys/upload`](/client-server-api/#post_matrixclientv3keysupload) API.

+{{% added-in v="1.2" %}} Fallback keys are similar to one-time keys, but are not consumed once used.
+They are only used when the device has run out of one-time keys, and can be replaced by a new fallback key.

 Devices must store the private part of each key they upload.
 They can discard the private part of a one-time key when they receive a message